Where to go for accurate Down Syndrome screening tests in Singapore

 - Risk of miscarriage: 0.1 to 0.3% or about one in 300 women

 - Procedure: A sample of cells from the mother’s placenta is taken to analyse the baby’s genes, ensuring accuracy results of close to 100%.
 Expect results within 48 hours to one week.

 - When: between weeks nine and 14 of pregnancy

 - Risk of miscarriage: approximately one in 200

 Percutaneous umbilical blood sampling (PUBS) or Cordocentesis

-- Procedure: involves taking a blood sample from a vein in the umbilical cord and examining blood cells for chromosomal defects; due to its significantly higher risk of a miscarriage as compared to the previous two diagnostic tests, this is only offered as an alternative option due to unclear test results from other methods or lack of desired information obtained
+- Procedure: This test involves taking a blood sample from a vein in the umbilical cord and examining blood cells for chromosomal defects.
+But due to its significantly higher risk of a miscarriage as compared to the previous two diagnostic tests, this is only offered as an alternative option.
+It is employed when there are unclear test results from other methods.

 - Risk of miscarriage: 1.4 to 1.9%